 I underwent a few surgeries whilst we were dating, and he felt tormented that he could do ‘nothing’ to make it better.
 Yet he never provided any emotional support, and would often bail out on the bad days.
 I ended up having to be stronger for him, because ‘it was difficult for him too’.
 I would always give in to him, because I thought that I had less rights to my own opinions.
 It was already a burden for someone to be with me, what more could I ask for?

 Dating at the Other End of the Spectrum

-My current boyfriend on the other hand, always sees the future in a hopeful light, and goes with the flow of life.
-He has seen me at my worst, yet has never treated me as a lesser human being.
-I know for sure that life will never be easy with me, yet to him it’s a non-issue.
-He claims that there is nothing wrong with me at all, and neither does it affect his lifestyle.
+My next boyfriend on the other hand, always saw the future in a hopeful light, and goes with the flow of life.
+He has seen me at my worst, yet never once treated me as a lesser human being.
+I knew for sure that life would never be easy with me, yet it was a non-issue to him.
+He claims that there is nothing wrong with me at all, and that I didn’t affect his lifestyle.

-I find that I am growing as a person while with him, because he supports me to the end.
-He would never undermine any desire I have for education, and that comes in many forms.
-Apart from the intellect, it also consists of life skills, random hobbies, and most importantly, self awareness.
+I found that I grew with him as a person, because of his support to the very end.
+He never undermined any desire I had for education, which comes in many forms.
+Apart from the intellect, it also consists of life skills, hobbies, and most importantly, self awareness.

 Mental and invisible health issues are often seen as suspicious in the eyes of the public, but I have never felt stigmatised by him.
-I am allowed to display my psychological and physical pains at the level of torture that they truly are at.
+I could display my psychological and physical pains at the level of torture that they were truly at.
 This brings so much relief, just to have someone who believes you, and who never belittles the impact your experiences have on you.

 The Most Important Thing I’ve Learned From These Polar Experiences